 This can all combine to confuse many potential applicants.
-Fortunately, a knowledgeable Social Security lawyer could help ensure you are aware of and understand the Gwinnett SSDI benefits available to you.
+Fortunately, a knowledgeable advocate for the disabled can help ensure you are aware of and understand the Gwinnett SSDI benefits available to you.
 Call today to discuss your claim.

 Contact The Khaki Law Firm Today